 Services include advice, advocacy, training, an older carers project, a younger adult carers project (18-25), counselling, health checks and workshops, social outings and groups.

 We provide support, care and referral for people with mental health, substance misuse and homelessness problems who are usually engaging in street drinking.
 This service is run by Thames Reach.

 A community centre which has a variety of activities, social outings and an elderly adults club.

 The centre also has a personalised home care service for elderly Chinese people in Camden.

-There are lots of different ways to fit physical activity into your daily routine, with many free and low-cost activities available across the borough.
+There are lots of different ways to fit physical activity into your routine, with many free and low-cost activities available across the borough.
 The Get active and healthy page at Camden Council's website is a great place to start.

 Camden Health Improvement Practice (CHIP) is a specialist primary health care service for homeless people and those on the verge of becoming homeless.

 CHIP combines the expertise of GPs and nurses with Turning Point's values and experience of supporting people with various needs concerning substance misuse and mental health.

 - Counselling for all genders – up to 15 weekly sessions of domestic abuse exploratory counselling